jojo2357/kiwix-zim-updater/README.md

 This script will parse a list of all ZIM(s) found in the ZIM directory passed to it.
 It then checks each ZIM against what is on the `download.kiwix.org` website via the file name Year-Month part.

-Any zims with newer versions online will then be replaced with the option to verify the downloaded checksums automatically and to delete the old zim iff the new zim passes inspection
+Any zims with newer versions online will then be replaced by default.
+There is an option to verify the downloaded checksums automatically, and options to set the maximum and minimum zim size to download.
+Although default behavior is to purge the old zim if the new zim passes inspection, purging can be disabled if you would like to keep an archive of old zims.

 ```text
 Note: Due to the nature of ZIM sizes and internet connection speeds,